ClusterHQ/flocker/docs/indepth/installation.rst

 To start the agents on a node, a configuration file must exist on the node at ``/etc/flocker/agent.yml``.
 This should be as follows, replacing ``${CONTROL_NODE}`` with the address of the control node.
-The optional ``port`` variable is the port on the control node to connect to:
+The optional ``port`` variable is the port on the control node to connect to.
+The ZFS ``pool`` variable should match the pool name created in the ZFS section.

 .. code-block:: yaml